KatanaGraph/rdg-test-datasets/rdg_datasets/five_node_path_graph/README.md

-This graph is a path graph containing five nodes, i.e., a chain of five nodes.
+This graph is a directed path graph containing five nodes, i.e., a chain of five nodes.

 0 -> 1 -> 2 -> 3 -> 4